-Apart from Mr Smudge, our cat dying, the boys only experience of Death has been the devastating loss of my Nieces little boy L, who died at six months old.
-We have always been honest with the boys and they understood that my Dad (Grandpa B) was dead and being a farmer’s grandsons they understand life cycles pretty well too.
+Apart from Mr Smudge, our cat dying, my children’s only experience of Death had been the devastating loss of my Niece’s little boy L, who died at six months old.
+We have always been honest with the boys and they understood that my Dad (Grandpa B) was dead and being a farmer’s grandsons they understood life cycles pretty well too.
 But none of this prepared me or them for the death of my Mum, their Grandma.
+So how do you help children with the death of a loved one?

 Other Helpful Tips

-The fact that mums death was such a shock has really hit Maxi hard and he doesn’t want to discuss his feelings openly with us.
+The fact that Mum’s death was such a shock has really hit Maxi hard and he didn’t want to discuss his feelings openly with us.
 He started to have nightmares, so my wonderful friend Wendy bought both the boys a set of worry dolls.
-We also popped a crystal under Maxi’s pillow and discussed how it might not stop the bad dreams but it would help him to control them.
+We also popped a crystal under Maxi’s pillow and discussed how it might not stop the bad dreams but would help him to control them.
 We also made a dream catcher too.
+You have to remember that Maxi was at preschool and very young and he really couldn’t work out the difference between reality and play at times.

 Angela also wrote both the boys a wonderful letter, which I would like to share with you: